-Before you begin the installation process, ensure you have read and completed the steps in all pre-installation topics:
+Before you begin the installation process, ensure you have read and completed the steps on all pre-installation pages:

-For a single-node installation, it is especially important to follow all the steps listed in the Install or upgrade Salt topic.
+For a single-node installation, it is especially important to follow all the steps listed on the Install or upgrade Salt page.
 The exception is if you are installing SaltStack Enterprise in an air-gapped environment.
 For more information, see Do you need to install Salt prior to installation?.

 Run installation script¶

 After completing the steps listed in the previous sections, you can now run the installer on your node: